eerimoq/moblin_assistant/README.rst

    $ moblin_assistant end
    $ moblin_assistant set_zoom 2.5

-Open http://localhost:2345/preview in Chrome to show the preview.
+Open http://localhost:2345/preview in a web browser to see the preview.